aerosmith3430/neighborhood-map-project/readme.md

-To run this project, click [here](https://aerosmith3430.github.io/neighborhood-map-project).
+To run this project, open the `index.html` file.
+The map will load in the browser.

 ##Neighborhood map